sabegg2/deep-learning-challenge/Analysis/Analysis.md

 #### 2: Compiling, Training, and Evaluating the Model

-I build the first model with the following parameters with low computation time in mind:
+I build the base model with the following parameters with low computation time in mind:

-- 2 hidden layers with 80, 30 neurons split (the input (node) feature was 43, 80 was chosen as the first layer as it is almost double the input_feature).
-With an hidden layer activation function of relu as this our go to for first model.
+- Two hidden layers with 80, 30 neurons split.
+The hidden layer activation function was set to relu.

-- Output node is 1 as it was binary classifier model with only one output: was the funding application succesfull yes or no. And an output layer activation of sigmoid as the model output is binary classification between 0 and 1.
+- Output node is 1 neuron as it was binary classifier model with only one output: was the funding application succesful, yes or no?
+The output layer activation function was set to sigmoid as the model output is binary classification between 0 and 1.

--
+The model prediction gave an Accuracy: 0.72944.
-I then increased the hidden layers to 3 and set the third hidden layer at 30 as the model prediction accuracy was below 75%:

-For the second model I decided to use tanh activation and 3 hidden layers with 90, 30, 20 neurons split and a sigmoid activation for output as the output doesn't change.

-I experimented with increasing nodes and neurons, with changing other parameters to get a better accuracy but despite doing this both models came below the 75% threshold.
+(Note that I also tried other techniques for the base model, such as: I increased the hidden layers to 3 and set the third hidden layer at 30.
+I also tried using the tanh activation and 3 hidden layers with 90, 30, 30 neurons split and a sigmoid activation for output.
+I also experimented with increasing nodes and neurons.
+But despite doing this all models came below the 75% threshold.)

 ### 3: Optimize the Model

 I decided to use an automated model optimizer to get the most accurate model possible by creating method that creates a keras Sequential model using the keras-tuner library with hyperparametes options.
+I created four optimized models in an attempt to get the accuracy to at least 75%.

+#### Optimized Model V1

+Here are the changes I made from the base model:

+- Five hidden layers with a number of neurons between 1 and 80 and activation function of either relu or tanh.
+-

 ## Further and Final Optimization